sethen/markdown-include/docs/how_it_works.md

-# How It Works
+# How It Works !heading

 markdown-include works by recursively going through files based on the tags that are found.
-For instance, considering the following in a `_README.md` file:
+For instance, consider the following in a `_README.md` file:

 ```
 #include "first-file.md" !ignore